-Tree Network Master Configuration Repeater Configuration Slave Configuration 1 DIP switches 6 OFF, 7 ON, 8 ON.
-DIP switches 6 OFF, 7 OFF, 8 OFF.
-Broadcast: DIP switches 6 OFF, 7 ON, 8 OFF.
-Master possible; many repeater get around hills or build minimized.
-In this syster ultiHop radios is the most purs rs and slaves can be combin ings.
-In the other networks, m you can "hop" as much a is the slowest of the networ ned to cover vast areas and the wireless "hops" are s you need to, but the Slave Repeater Slave Slave Star and tree topologies use a Bi complex systems but also introd complex systems but also introduces a small chance that a data packet can be lost.
-These networks topologies require the control system to automatically resend missing data packets.
-Most control protocols (like Modbus) will work fine.
-Other serial stream based protocols may not be as tolerant and should only be used with point to point topologies.
+Tree Netwo ork Master Configur ation Repeater Config uration Slave Configuration l DIP switches 6 C ON, 8 ON.
+OFF, 7 DIP switches 6 C OFF, 8 OFF.
+0FF, 7 Broadcast: DIP switches 6 OFF, 7 ON, 8 OFF. ×.
+Master possible; many r get around hills o minimized.
+In thi epeaters and slaves can be or buildings.
+In the other ne most powerful wireless system e combined to cover vast areas and tworks, the wireless "hops" are much as you need to, but the e network layouts.
+Slave Repeater Slave Slave Important: Star and tree topologies use complex systems but also in require the control system to troduces a small chance th at a data packet can be los st. These networks topologies point topologies.